aimms/R-Link/README.md

 SetData(population,’Populations’);

 ##AIMMS error
-==> R_tryEval: Error in SetData(population, "Populations") :    Couldn't find set element with label Leeuwarden in Set Cities
+==> R_tryEval: Error in SetData(population, "Populations"):Couldn't find set element with label Leeuwarden in Set Cities
 ##Leeuwarden is not contained in the set DutchCities!
 ##Let's try the above statement again but by using modeForUnknownElements equal to 1!